 This geographic information science degree is also available with a year's work placement, as a four-year programme.

 You'll apply to spend 9 to 12 months working in any organisation in the world, and receive University support from our dedicated team to secure your dream placement.
-Work placements take place in Stage 3.
+Work placements take place between Year 2 and Year 3.

 You'll gain first-hand experience of working in the sector, putting your learning into practice and developing your professional expertise.